Phi features: Person agreement

 In a null-subject language such as Italian, however, pronominal subjects are not required (in fact, in many null-subject languages, producing overt subjects is a sign of non-nativity).
-These type of "unstressed" pronouns are called clitic pronouns.
+These types of "unstressed" pronouns are called clitic pronouns.
 Therefore, Italian uses a different inflectional morphology on verbs that is based on the person features of the nominal subject it agrees with:

 Tense

 Past tense, present continuous tense and the future tense are the three divisions of time expression of the action of a verb.
 In languages such as English, verbs agree with their subjects and not their objects.
 However, in Mohawk, an Indigenous language of North America, verbs agree with their subjects as well as their objects.
 Interestingly in Mohawk, a predicate can be counted as a verb, like 'big'.
 As shown in 1a), the form of 'big' changes to express the particular grammatical function, tense.
-This change utilizes /v-hne/ as can be compared with the verb present in sentence 1b), 'fallen'.
-Example 2) demonstrates the use of 'big' without inflecting for tense (/v-hne/), but instead we see, /-v/.